 Purple: Love at first sight, Enchantment, Magical, Royalty

 The rose can also emblematically represent secrecy, and we see the phrase "sub rosa" which is Latin for "under the rose" used to denote secrecy or confidentiality.
 When assembled, if it was to be understood that anything said in the meeting was to never be repeated elsewhere, the Romans would hang roses from, or paint them on, the ceiling above the table - "sub rosa".
 The use of the rose as a symbol for secrecy goes back to ancient Greek and Egyptian mythology, where the rose was also a symbol for the god Horus (son of Isis).
-Although Horus was the sky god, represented by a man with a falcon for a head, he was sometimes represented as a child.
+Although Horus was the sky god, represented by a man with a falcon for the head, he was sometimes represented as a child.
 In Egyptian artwork, the child was often represented by a naked child with his finger on his mouth as if sucking on it, to denote youth, but the Greeks misunderstood this gesture to mean "secrecy".
 The Greek's translated the name of Horus to which they now have the Harpocrates, the god of silence.
 It was adapted in Greek lore that Aphrodite gave her son, Eros (or Cupid), a rose.
 He in turn gave this rose to Harpocrates, god of silence, as a bribe to make sure that the indiscretions of the gods and goddesses were kept "under wraps", concealed.
 Harpocrates was often represented as a chubby infant with a finger to his mouth.

-A rose can also symbolize the rising Sun in the East, resurrection or rejuvenation.
+A rose can also symbolize the rising Sun in the East, resurrection, or rejuvenation.
 To the Egyptians, Horus represented, among many things, the rising Sun bringing the new day.
 For Christians, this symbolic representation can be seen in Jesus Christ, the Blessed Redeemer, the Morning Star.

 Keeping with Christianity, the rose is associated with the Virgin Mary as well as the martyrdom, passion/charity, and resurrection of Christ.
 The red rose, specifically, is symbolic of the blood of Jesus as it is said that a rose bush grew from the site of Christ's death.
 With the rose's beauty, it is also contrasted its thorns, we're also reminded of the Crown of Thorns the Savior wore, and thus we see the rose become the ultimate symbol of Christ's sacrifice.
-With a 5-petaled rose we also see the symbolism of the passions of the Blessed Redeemer and the wounds he suffered upon the cross.
+With a 5-petaled rose, we also see the symbolism of the passions of the Blessed Redeemer and the wounds he suffered upon the cross.

 In Islam, the rose signifies the blood of the Islamic Prophet Mohammed and his two sons.
-A white rose appears as a symbol of purity and martyrdom, of the straight path and the paradise that awaits those martyred in cause of God in Islamic culture.
+A white rose appears as a symbol of purity and martyrdom, of the straight path and the paradise that awaits those martyred in the cause of God in Islamic culture.
 The red rose was also considered a symbol of martyrdom, but particularly signified a violent struggle more broadly than the white rose.

-In Masonry there is a great deal of use of the rose in our ceremonies and rituals as it is a very appealing symbol.
+In Masonry, there is a great deal of use of the rose in our ceremonies and rituals as it is a very appealing symbol.
 In Albert Pike's "Morals & Dogma":

 The rose was anciently sacred to Aurora and the Sun.
-It is a symbol of Dawn, of the resurrection of Light and the renewal of life, and therefore of the dawn of the first day, and more particularly of the resurrection: and the Cross and Rose together are therefore hieroglyphically to be read, the Dawn of Eternal Life which all Nations have hoped for by the advent of a Redeemer.In the Scottish Rite the rose has special connections to some of the degrees.
+It is a symbol of Dawn, of the resurrection of Light and the renewal of life, and therefore of the dawn of the first day, and more particularly of the resurrection: and the Cross and Rose together are therefore hieroglyphically to be read, the Dawn of Eternal Life which all Nations have hoped for by the advent of a Redeemer.In the Scottish Rite, the rose has special connections to some of the degrees.
 In the 4°, one of the virtues espoused is silence whereby we are reminded of the white rose.
 In the 18° which is referred to as the Knight Rose Croix (Rose Cross or Red Cross) where the cross used is one that all 4 limbs are the same size to denote balance.

 Rex Hutchens, 33°, states: